Five Head Wartenberg Wheel

 Despite its looks, the Wartenberg wheel can be newb-friendly while still offering more intense sensations for people who like it a bit rougher.
 There’s not a huge difference in sensation between this one and the pinwheel with the single head, however, so I would based my decision on price and quality.

-Comment
+1 Comment

-Pinwheel
+Pinwheel (Wartenberg Wheel)

 August 25th, 2010

-I am partnerless so I tried this one on for size by myself.
+I am partnerless so I tried this one on for size myself.
 I quickly discovered that a super light roll across my upper back tickled in the way that I love.
 It sent shivers down my spine and created goosebumps that made the touch of the pins painful in a not-so-bad sort of way.
 It also worked to sensitize my lips (the northern ones).
-The same light tough was pleasurable along my thighs and outter arms.
+The same light tough was pleasurable along my thighs and outer arms.

-2 Comments
+3 Comments